Esri/calcite-design-system/packages/calcite-components/src/components/date-picker/readme.md

 # calcite-date-picker

-For complete usage and implementation guidance on the `calcite-date-picker` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/date-picker/).
+For complete usage and implementation guidance for `calcite-date-picker`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/date-picker/).

 <!-- Auto Generated Below -->